How to Change the Language on iPhone & iPad

 The iPhone language is set during the initial setup of the device, defaulting to wherever region it was sold.
 But if you would like to change the language used on iPhone, you can do so at any time without resetting the device back to factory defaults, instead you’ll just need to turn to the settings in iOS.

-Changing the language in iOS takes just a few seconds, you can set it to anything you want, which can be helpful if it was accidentally changed, you don’t understand the language currently in use, or perhaps because you’re learning a foreign language and you want greater immersion.
-Here’s what you’ll want to do:
+Changing the language in iOS takes just a few seconds.
+You can set it to anything you want, which can be helpful if the language was accidentally changed, you don’t understand the language currently in use, or perhaps because you’re learning a foreign language and you want greater immersion.

-How to Add & Switch Languages in iOS
+How to Add & Switch Languages on iPhone or iPad

 - Open the Settings app then go to “General”